 (b)is inhabited by a person who, or by two or more persons each of whom either—

 (i)is a tenant of, or has a licence to occupy, part only of the dwelling; or

 (ii)has a licence to occupy, but is not liable (whether alone or jointly with other persons) to pay rent or a licence fee in respect of, the dwelling as a whole.

-Under the Liability for Owners Regulations 1992 (as amended) the ‘owner’ (this being the ‘council tax’ definition of owner) would be liable for the property if it meets the above definition of a HMO – these sort of properties tend to be higher banded properties with the resultant high annual Council Tax charge.
+Under the Council Tax (Liability for Owners) Regulations 1992 (as amended) the ‘owner’ (this being the ‘council tax’ definition of owner) is responsible for paying the Council Tax charge on a property if it meets the above definition of a HMO.

 Another common problem which occurs with HMO’s is for the tenants to be paying the Council Tax themselves and for the Local Authority to later discover that the property is actually a HMO.
 In these sorts of case the Local Authority have no option but to amend the Council Tax liability retrospectively and, as part of this, they should refund the tenants any monies they have paid.
 The landlord will then receive a large backdated demand notice that they need to pay – the Local Authority often only need to allow14 days for payment of this amount so fast action can be critical.

 Council Tax discounts and exemptions for HMO’s are another common problem, read our piece on them here.